opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/elb_listener.html.markdown

     The value is a string of 0 to 128 characters and cannot be <>.

 * `loadbalancer_id` - (Required) Specifies the ID of the load balancer to which the listener belongs.
+Changing this creates a new elb listener.

 * `protocol` - (Required) Specifies the listening protocol used for layer 4 or 7.
 The value can be HTTP, TCP, HTTPS, or UDP.
+Changing this creates a new elb listener.

 * `protocol_port` - (Required) Specifies the listening port.
 The value ranges from 1
     to 65535.

 * `backend_protocol` - (Required) Specifies the backend protocol.
 If the value of protocol is UDP, the value of this parameter can only be UDP.
 The value can be HTTP, TCP, or UDP.
+Changing this creates a new elb listener.

 * `backend_port` - (Required) Specifies the backend port.
 The value ranges from 1 to 65535.